lmorg/murex/docs/parser/logical-and.md

 ## Detail

-This is equivelent to a `try` block:
+This is equivalent to a `try` block:

 ```
 try {